-The best case scenario will place extinguishers in highly visible, clearly labelled locations that are sufficiently low to the ground so that even shorter employees can easily reach them.
-Clear instructions in large print font should be printed and placed right beside the extinguisher sign.
+The best-case scenario will place extinguishers in highly visible, clearly labelled locations that are sufficiently low to the ground so that even shorter employees can easily reach them.
+Clear instructions in the large print font should be printed and placed right beside the extinguisher sign.

 There are other fire safety aides that should always accompany your extinguishers.
 Ceiling sprinkler systems, smoke detectors, fire monitoring and other aides can all ensure any fire emergency receives prompt and expert attention.

 For more tips on fire safety, give us a call at 03-7831 4791 or send us an email.